-• Digital Transformation
+Digital Transformation

-Madam Speaker, we had to adapt as many others did in the global economy to new ways of working and doing business in the global response to the Covid-19 pandemic.
+Madam Speaker, we had to adapt as many others did in the global economy to new ways of working and doing business in the global response to the COVID-19 pandemic.
 This process of change heralded an accelerated adoption of digital technologies to remain relevant.
 Business models began to make greater use of electronic transactions.
-In fact, Madam Speaker, many people now prefer electronic transactions.